123jimin/voltedit/README.md

 * KSH/KSON editor which can replace current kshoot editor
 * Web-based editor supporting modern web browsers (mobile support, but _no IE_)
 * Multi column, scrollable chart view using WebGL
-* Live view of the chart as it's being edited (ambitious!)
+* Live camera view of the chart as it's being edited (ambitious!)
 * kson-centric, but can export to ksh with some degrade
 * Multilingual (en and ko during development)

 ### Simple Chart Creator
 These features will be implemented by this weekend.
 * Creating and editing long notes
-* UI improvement, including message bubbles and mode icons
+* Reading/writing camera effects for KSON and KSH (read only for now)

 These features will be implemented by this month.
 * Ctrl+C/V